-THE ONE GROUP HOSPITALITY, INC. 1624 Market Street, Suite 311

-Denver, Colorado 80202
+THE ONE GROUP HOSPITALITY, INC. 1624 Market Street, Suite 311 Denver, Colorado 80202

-NOTICE OF 2024 ANNUAL MEETING OF STOCKHOLDERS AND PROXY STATEMENT
+NOTICE OF 2025 ANNUAL MEETING OF STOCKHOLDERS AND PROXY STATEMENT

-The Annual Meeting of Stockholders of The ONE Group Hospitality, Inc. (the "Company") will be held at STK Denver, 1550 Market St., Denver, CO 80202 at 11:00 am MT on Wednesday, May 22, 2024, for the following purposes:
+The Annual Meeting of Stockholders of The ONE Group Hospitality, Inc. (the "Company") will be held at STK Denver, 1550 Market St., Denver, CO 80202 at 11:00 am MT on Tuesday, May 20, 2025, for the following purposes:

 - Item 1.
-To elect three Class II directors to serve a three-year term expiring in 2027, one Class I director to serve a two-year term expiring in 2026 and one Class III director to serve a oneyear term expiring in 2025 with the election of the Class I director and Class III director to be contingent on the closing of the Preferred Stock Financing described below; - To ratify the appointment of Deloitte & Touche LLP as the Company's independent Item 2. registered public accounting firm for the fiscal year ending December 31, 2024; - Item 3.
-To approve, by non-binding advisory vote, the compensation of our named executive officers, as disclosed in this proxy statement; and - Item 4 To transact such other business that is properly presented at the annual meeting and any adjournments or postponements thereof.
+To elect three Class III directors to serve a three-year term expiring in 2028; - Item 2.
+To ratify the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending December 28, 2025; - Item 3.
+To approve, by non-binding advisory vote, the compensation of our named executive officers, as disclosed in this proxy statement; and - Item 4.
+To transact such other business that is properly presented at the annual meeting and any adjournments or postponements thereof.

-We currently are not aware of any other business to be brought before the 2024 Annual Meeting of Stockholders (the "Annual Meeting").
-Only holders of record of common stock at the close of business on March 22, 2024 (the "record date") will be entitled to vote at the Annual Meeting or at any adjournment or postponement thereof.
+We currently are not aware of any other business to be brought before the 2025 Annual Meeting of Stockholders (the "Annual Meeting").
+Only holders of record of common stock at the close of business on March 24, 2025 (the "record date") will be entitled to vote at the Annual Meeting or at any adjournment or postponement thereof.